hackeryarn/blog/content/post/making-redux-easy.md

 `dispatchFilter`, and `dispatchMap`.

 These helpers do what you would expect.
-They cover 80% of the actions you will need to perform on your store.
+They cover 80% of the actions you need to perform on the store.

 With actions like `completeTodo`, I reduced the traditional flow, spread cross 4 files, to a single function defined on the component using it: